I had no idea how much money I would go on to make with affiliate marketing or how truly life-changing it would turn out to be.

 How Far Do You Want To Go?

-The truth is, the amount of money you can earn with affiliate marketing is both limitless and yet entirely dependent on how far you want to take it.
+The truth about affiliate marketing is the earning potential is both limitless and yet entirely dependent on how far you want to take it.

 For some people it's merely a side hustle, for others (like me), it's become more than a full-time income and a path to real financial freedom.